citp/privacy-policy-historical/g/gr/gra/grahamandgreen.co.uk.md

-> *The following text is extracted and transformed from the grahamandgreen.co.uk privacy policy that was archived on 2010-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101225231305id_/http%3A//www.grahamandgreen.co.uk/static.aspx%3Fid%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the grahamandgreen.co.uk privacy policy that was archived on 2011-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110623134823id_/http%3A//www.grahamandgreen.co.uk/privacy-policy) for the most accurate reproduction.*

-# Privacy & Security - Graham And Green
+# Privacy & Security

-You are in: Privacy & Security - Graham And Green

 The Graham and Green website ('site') is a UK-based website and is in accordance with the requirements of the UK Data Protection Act 1998 relating to the personal information you supply on the Site.
 The Site uses a security system that protects your information from unauthorised use.